Professor Julia Patricia Gordon Jones

 Overview

-I am interested in making conservation more effective by doing better evaluations of conservation policy and practice.
+I am interested in making conservation more effective to ensure it delivers positive outcomes for both people and nature by doing better evaluations of conservation policy and practice.
 I am both interested in ex-post evaluations with existing (almost inevitably flawed) designs and data, but I am even more interested in looking forward and finding opportunities to design interventions and data collection in parallel to allow a clearer understanding of "is conservation working"?

 I greatly enjoy working with people, methods and approaches from across disciplinary divides.